 The nation’s capital, Washington D.C., is a beautiful city with many historical sights.
 Washington is located between the states of Maryland and Virginia in the eastern United States.
 As the capital of the United States, Washington is full of interesting museums, galleries and national monuments.
 The best thing is that many of these sights are free!
-The only thing you need is your ESTA authorization and you can be on your way to see Washington D.C’s top 10 free attractions:
+The only thing you need is your Visa ESTA and you can be on your way to see Washington D.C’s top 10 free attractions:

 1) The National Mall

 This space between the Washington Monument and the U.S. Capitol Building offers a great panorama of the city.
 It is a great outdoor space to walk around and enjoy the beautiful sights Washington has to offer.

 2) The Smithsonian Museums

 The Smithsonian Museums are multiple museums located throughout Washington that offer free admission.
 These world-class museums range from art to history to aviation.
 One of the most interesting, the Smithsonian National Air and Space Museum displays the largest collection of air and spacecraft in the world.